Evidence of Kitaev interaction in the monolayer 1T-CrTe$_2$: Conclusion

 In detail, we discover that a dominant Heisenberg interaction $J_1$ and a finite Kitaev interaction can maintain the magnetic ordering in the monolayer limit.
-An important finding is the Kitaev term, especially the $K_1$ term has a value of -1.501 meV, which is approximately more than 4 times larger than CrSiTe$_3$ \cite{Xu2020}.
-And the competition of $K_1$ and SIA term jointly leads to a magnetic angle of $70^\circ$ on the $\textbf{k}$-axis.
+An important finding is the Kitaev term, especially the $K_1$ term has a value of $-1.501$ meV, which is approximately more than 4 times larger than CrSiTe$_3$ \cite{Xu2020}.
+And the competition of $K_1$ and SIA term jointly leads to a magnetization angle of $70^\circ$ on the $\textbf{k}$-axis.
 From DFT total energy calculations, we demonstrate that the ZZ magnetic order of 1T-CrTe$_2$ is more stable.
 Notably, the RKKY mechanism of 1T-CrTe$_2$ can also be characterized by the interaction parameters for its metallic long-range magnetic interaction.
 As shown in Fig.~\ref{FIG-arkky}, the obtained Heisenberg $J_i$ do not vary with the lattice constants, which is considered to belong to the RKKY interaction and has oscillating behavior.
 Moreover, the lowest energy of monolayer 1T-CrTe$_2$ rises as the lattice constant increases, which gives light on the way for subsequent work to explore the influence of the lattice constant on the ground state and magnetic interaction in the monolayer limit of the system.
 Besides, we infer that there are two essential elements for finding bond-dependent Kitaev interaction in two-dimensional magnetic materials.
 One is the transition metal cation located at the center of a shared octahedron around a triangular lattice, while the other is the anion that is a heavy ligand.

 Our findings explain the mechanism of magnetic interactions in the monolayer 1T-CrTe$_2$ from a microscopic perspective.
-Intuitively, the monolayer 1T-CrTe$_2$ belongs to a rare metallic Kitaev candidate material with a high spin.
-With such insight, further experimental studies are expected to confirm the Kitaev interaction in monolayer 1T-CrTe$_2$ and provide a theoretical basis for further research on the magnetic anisotropy from the bond-dependent interactions for two-dimensional van der Waals materials.
+Although the Kitaev interaction is finite and achievement of Kitaev spin liquid in monolayer 1T-CrTe$_2$ is challenging however still worthy of a follow-up explorations.
+With this insight, our work provides a theoretical basis for further research on the bond-dependent interactions in two-dimensional van der Waals materials.

 \begin{widetext}